On Information-Theoretic Measures of Predictive Uncertainty

-Another widely used method is \texttt{(B)} the Bayesian model average (c.f.
-Eq.~\eqref{eq:posterior_predictive}).
+Another widely used approach is \texttt{(B)} the Bayesian model average (see Eq.~\eqref{eq:posterior_predictive}).
 Here, instead of predicting with a single model, the predictive distribution is marginalized over all possible models according to their posterior probability.
-In practice, exact marginalization is often intractable and therefore approximated by posterior sampling.
+In practice, exact marginalization is generally intractable and therefore approximated by posterior sampling.

 Finally, it is possible to \texttt{(C)} consider every possible model as the predicting model, weighted by their posterior probabilities.
 This might seem counterintuitive, as it means that the predicting model is not fixed but is sampled anew for each prediction.
-Nevertheless, the AU of the resulting uncertainty measures, $\EXP_{p(\Bw \mid \cD )} \left[ \ENT (p(y \mid \Bx, \Bw )) \right]$, is the best approximation of the AU under the true model for a given posterior distribution.
+Nevertheless, the AU of the resulting uncertainty measures, $\EXP_{p(\Bw \mid \cD )} \left[ \ENT (p(y \mid \Bx, \Bw )) \right]$, is the best approximation of the AU under the true model for a given posterior distribution \citep{Schweighofer:23b}.
 However, as pointed out by \cite{Wimmer:23}, it is neither a lower nor an upper bound on the AU under the true model and is highly dependent on the posterior distribution.

 {\texttt{(1,2,3)}: }